teamnbc/PyMicroCT/README.md

     pip3 install pydicom
     pip3 install scipy
     pip3 install pandas

-    apt-get install python3-jupyter-core python3-ipykernel python-ipython
+    sudo apt-get install python3-jupyter-core python3-ipykernel python-ipython

-Warning for packages pydicom, pygmentize, iptest, iptest3, ipython, ipython3, jupyter, jupyter-migrate, jupyter-troubleshoot, jupyter-kernel, jupyter-kernelspec and jupyter-run:
+> Warning for packages pydicom, pygmentize, iptest, iptest3, ipython, ipython3, jupyter, jupyter-migrate, jupyter-troubleshoot, jupyter-kernel, jupyter-kernelspec and jupyter-run:
+>
-WARNING: The script package_name is installed in '/users/nbc/gdugue/.local/bin' which is not on PATH.Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.
+>*WARNING: The script package_name is installed in '/users/nbc/gdugue/.local/bin' which is not on PATH.Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.*

 ## Steps of the analysis